Let’s face it, software engineers have pretty high salaries.

 If you just started your programming career right out of college, you probably know nothing about stock market investing.

 Just to be clear I am not talking about day-trading and spending all your free time buying and selling stocks!
-That is a job in itself and you will not have the time or the energy to do that because you already have your full time programming job.
+That is a job in itself and you will not have the time or the energy to do that.

-What you should do instead is focus on passive investing.
+What you should do instead is focus on long-term investing.

-All you have to do is invest in safe companies and let your portfolio grow over time.
+By that, I mean to invest your savings in good companies and let your portfolio grow slowly over time.

 Robo-advisors are digital platforms that provide automated, algorithm-driven financial planning services with little to no human supervision.
 A typical robo-advisor collects information from clients about their financial situation and future goals through an online survey, and then uses the data to offer advice and/or automatically invest client assets.

 Both Wealthfront and Betterment allow you to invest in ETFs and mutual funds which are relatively safer than handpicking individual stocks yourself.

 However, because of the relatively low risk, don’t expect a massive return.